 And the Exotic Sea Spray?
 Well, that was for the secret message.
 Yep – these chairs have messages on the seats, which you may or may not have noticed in the first photo.

 And now I’m excited to share the complete tutorial with you.
 Here’s how we completely revamped our outdoor table and chairs using Valspar spray paint!

-How to Spray Paint Outdoor Chairs
+Spray Paint Outdoor Furniture

 Here is one of the chairs we started with.
 Let me also share a fun tidbit with you about these chairs – at one point I used a cleaner on them that I wasn’t supposed to, so the paint was really splotchy.
 This revamp came just in time!

 We wanted to make sure our chairs and table were clean and ready to accept the paint – so we washed them and used 150 grit sandpaper to scrape up the surface slightly.
 You don’t have to do a perfect sanding job, but you want to hit everything at least once with the sandpaper.